 This week I had a minor workout plan setback.
 Monday, I twisted my ankle on the first hole of a HIIT Disc golf game.
 I finished the game at a jog instead of sprints, but was in some pain.
-I got an ankle brace sock from walgreens, iced it, kept it elevated, and took it easy, doing yoga-like workouts, instead of cardio.
+I got an ankle brace sock from Walgreens, iced it, kept it elevated, and took it easy, doing yoga-like workouts, instead of cardio.
 I also increased my protein intake; eating more eggs than usual.
 Tuesday, I had a noticeable limp and had some pain.

 - I still walked the stairs at work, like I always do – we do not need to use elevators and escalators for less than five flights of stairs!
 If you have to go up more than that, use the elevator, if not, walk the stairs.
 I have made it a point to walk the stairs at work every day for over the last five years.
-Walking the stairs is not only good exercise, I use it like an empowerment attitude thing.
+Walking the stairs is not only good exercise, I use it like a “GOOD” attitude thing.
 Now I go up them two steps at a time, every day! (except Tuesday at work this week, when I hobbled up one at a time)

 By Wednesday, my pain had gone down (I could even go up the stairs at work two at a time).
-The range of motion in the ankle was ok, after a morning yoga session.
+The range of motion in the ankle was OK, after a morning yoga session.
 Thursday saw more improvements.
 Same routine, yoga in the morning, stairs at work, alternating sitting and standing at my desk, eating more protein.
-By Friday on this routine my pain was almost gone, range of motion was about 95%, and the limp was almost unnoticeable – and more psychologic than physical.
+By Friday on this routine my pain was almost gone, range of motion was about 95%, and the limp was almost unnoticeable – and more psychological than physical.
 I kept the ankle brace on all day at work the whole week.
 Wednesday night I did a very light resistance, 15 minutes spin, on my stationary bike.
 I did yoga-like workouts in the mornings and evenings each day this week.

 Two weeks ago I started “audibling” The Seven Spiritual Laws of Yoga, by Deepak Chopra and David Simon, more or less to understand what yoga really is.
 What I learned is that the word “Yoga” itself really means “healing the body” (in a brief, possibly over-simplified summary).
 Yoga is a way to heal the body.